Master of Science in Nutrition and Food Sciences

 Faculty research encompasses both basic and applied aspects of human nutrition and food science.
 Current studies focus on Web-based interactive multimedia tools for teaching and research, Internet-based weight management programs, milk chemistry, cheese technology and food microbiology

-Since our faculty members` research interests are diverse, prospective graduate students should visit our faculty section to review their research interests and contact individual department members for information about ongoing research projects and fellowship/assistantship opportunities.
+Since our faculty members` research interests are diverse, prospective graduate students should visit our faculty info section to review their research interests and contact individual department members for information about ongoing research projects and fellowship/assistantship opportunities.